libsemigroups/libsemigroups_pybind11/docs/source/presentations/present-helpers.rst

    * - :py:func:`change_alphabet`
      - Change or re-order the alphabet.

+   * - :py:func:`character`
+     - Return a possible character by index.

    * - :py:func:`length`
+     - Return the sum of the lengths of the rules.

+   * - :py:func:`letter`
      - Return the sum of the lengths of the rules.

    * - :py:func:`longest_common_subword`